-Thanks to the guys at TechRepublic.com and BOL, I have used CTEs to delete duplicates with ease in SQL Server 2005 and higher.
+Thanks to the team at TechRepublic.com and BOL, I have used CTEs to delete duplicates with ease in SQL Server 2005 and higher.
 Learn more about CTEs at TechRepublic.
 Here meat of the article a sample:

 ;WITH SalesCTE(Product, SaleDate, SalePrice, Ranking) AS (SELECT Product , SaleDate , SalePrice , Ranking = DENSE_RANK() OVER(PARTITION BY Product, SaleDate, SalePrice ORDER BY NEWID() ASC) FROM SalesHistory ) DELETE FROM SalesCTE WHERE Ranking > 1